-If you were given a blank postage stamp and asked to write down the most important thing to you, what would you write?
+If you were given a Post-it note and asked to write down the most important thing to you, what would you write?
 In Jesus' day, asking for summaries of the law was common.
 With the whole of the biblical text to work through, what was the most important message?
 A popular tool for Bible study was to combine two texts that had a common word, to bring out a special insight.
 Jesus uses this tool to combine two verses that have the common word 'love'.
 We will now explore this passage.

-Read Matthew 22:34-40.
+Read Matthew 22:34-40

-- 1. Jesus ranks his commandments: how can the second be derived from the first? - 2.
-Can you think of examples of teaching in the Bible that hang on these two commandments? - 3.
-What about principles in your own church today? - 4.
-How do we 'love God' in the light of our environmental crisis? - 5.
-How do we 'love our neighbour'?
+- 1 Jesus ranks his commandments: how can the second be derived from the first? - 2 Can you think of examples of teaching in the Bible that hang on these two commandments? - 3 What principles in your church derive from these two commandments? - 4 How do we 'love God' in the light of our environmental crisis? - 5 How do we 'love our neighbour'?